 Cheever’s prose can be gag-worthy: “Death is a mystery, but life is filled with light and clarity.”
 Sounds like a Hallmark Card.
 Then there are dubious assertions like “good writing is almost always subversive.”
 How?
 Why?
 Makes a good quote for Pinterest or Tumblr, I suppose.

 Cheever claims that the Transcendentalists in Concord “essentially created American literature as we know it.”
 Seriously?
-The first two American authors to be international best sellers, Washington Irving and James Fenimore Cooper, got there before Emerson et al. and had a huge influence on major authors like like Poe, Melville, and Hawthorne.
+The first two American authors to be international best sellers, Washington Irving and James Fenimore Cooper, got there before Emerson et al. and had a huge influence on major authors like Poe, Melville, and Hawthorne.
 Perhaps to hedge her bets, Cheever loves mentioning Hawthorne as often as possible, but he was peripheral to the Concord crew and mocked them in his novel The Blithedale Romance.

 Just as egregiously, Cheever totally misrepresents Alcott’s relationship with Henry James and basically gives Alcott credit for more books of his than you can imagine.
 Without her, we apparently wouldn’t have The Portrait of a Lady, Daisy Miller, The Bostonians or any of his books with a young woman character.
 They were also fast friends, Cheever says, despite every James biography I’ve read which barely mentions Alcott–and Cheever doesn’t offer any proof of this supposed relationship.